rigwild/appVertical-lite-client/README.md

 This means that you don't need to download the application and you can watch their videos on your computer or mobile phone.
 It's responsive.
 Nothing is hosted on your web server, you just retrieve data remotely from Vertical servers.

-I will probably add the homepage cache soon (Save links to not reload everytime).

 ## Configuration : Javascript (v.2)
 Mody these lines in script.js with your account details.
 A test account is already there, please don't change its password.
 ```